jeehyekim201/rb101/README.md

-The exercised done here are part of Ruby 101 course.
+The exercises done here are part of the Ruby 101 course.